PlagueHO/Powershell/DSCTools/README.md

 4. Install DSCPULLSVR01 as a DSC Pull Server.
 5. Pull the LCM DSC Configuration from the DSCPULLSVR01 Pull Server to confirm it has been configured as a Pull Server.
 6. Set NODE01 node to use the DSCPULLSVR01 Pull Server and load the configuration files for it onto the DSCPULLSVR01 Pull Server.
-7. Force NODE01 node to pull DSC configuration from the DSCPULLSVR01 Pull Server.
+7. Force NODE01 node to pull DSC configuration from the DSCPULLSVR01 Pull Server (commended out).
-8. Set NODE01 to use Push Mode and apply the DSC configration files.
+8. Set NODE01 to use Push Mode and apply the DSC configration files (commented out).
-9. Force NODE01 to apply the loaded Push Mode DSC configuration files.
+9. Force NODE01 to apply the loaded Push Mode DSC configuration files (commented out).
 ```powershell
     $PullServer = 'DSCPULLSVR01'
     $Credential = Get-Credential